NEW YORK--(BUSINESS WIRE)--

 Cautionary Statement Regarding Forward-Looking Statements

 This release contains “forward-looking” statements that are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Statements that are predictive in nature, that depend upon or refer to future events or conditions, or that include words such as “expects,” “anticipates,” “intends,” “plans,” “believes,” “estimates,” “will,” and similar expressions are forward-looking statements.
-Forward-looking statements involve known and unknown risks and uncertainties that may cause actual future results to differ materially from those projected or contemplated in the forward-looking statements.
-Given the risks and uncertainties inherent in forward-looking statements, you are cautioned not to place undue reliance on any of our forward-looking statements.
+These forward-looking statements relate, in part, to the risks and uncertainties relating to the ability of the Company to continue as a going concern; the debtors’ ability to obtain approval by the bankruptcy court of the relief requested in the first day motions, for DIP financing, any sale, and any plan of reorganization of the Company, among other things; the ability of the debtors to develop and consummate one or more plans of reorganization with respect to the Chapter 11 cases; the bankruptcy court’s rulings in the Chapter 11 cases and the outcome of the Chapter 11 cases in general; the length of time the debtors will operate under the Chapter 11 cases; risks associated with third-party motions in the Chapter 11 cases; the potential adverse effects of the Chapter 11 cases on the debtors’ liquidity, results of operations or business prospects; the ability to execute the Company’s business and restructuring plan; increased legal costs related to the Chapter 11 cases and other litigation; the inherent risks involved in a bankruptcy process; and the other risks and uncertainties disclosed in the Company’s filings with the SEC.
+Given the risks and uncertainties inherent in forward-looking statements, you are cautioned not to place undue reliance on such forward-looking statements.
 Forward-looking statements speak only as of the date on which the statements are made.
 Aegean undertakes no duty, and expressly disclaims any obligation, to update these forward-looking statements to reflect any future events, developments or otherwise.